-Unsurprisingly, Americans shouldn’t expect to be able to travel to Canada anytime soon, as the border closure has once again been extended.
+Unsurprisingly, Americans shouldn’t expect to be able to travel to Canada anytime soon, as the border closure is expected to once again be extended.

 The border between the US and Canada has been closed for non-essential travel since March 21.
-Prior to this week the border has been closed for non-essential travel through October 21.
-This shouldn’t come as much of a surprise, but the border closure has now been extended through November 21, 2020.
+Up until this point the border has been closed for non-essential travel through November 21.
+It’s now being reported that the border closure will be extended through December 21, 2020.

-This marks the seventh extension, as we’ve always seen the border closure extended by a month at a time (first through April 21, then through May 21, then through June 21, then through July 21, then through August 21, then through September 21, then through October 21, and now through November 21).
+This marks the eighth extension, as we’ve always seen the border closure extended by a month at a time (first through April 21, then through May 21, then through June 21, then through July 21, then through August 21, then through September 21, then through October 21, then through November 21, and now through December 21).

 This is being done to control the spread of coronavirus.
 This prevents most non-essential travel, but select essential travelers, as well as goods, are still allowed to cross the border.